SybelBlue/slides/main-slides.md

 ### Authoring From Scratch

-First, a recap of authoring Code Writing problems.
+First, a recap of authoring Code-Writing problems.
 <!-- .element: class="fragment fade-in" -->

 +++
 <!-- .slide: data-auto-animate -->
-### Code Writing From Scratch
+### Code-Writing From Scratch

 1. Use PrairieLearn to Generate Templates.
 1. Rewrite the Question Config.